Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751

 To see the types of evidence conditional residents have submitted to USCIS for this purpose, see “Submitting Evidence of Good Faith Marriage With Form I-751.”

-You should also prepare a written explanation as to the reasons why your marriage ended.
-I-751 waivers are discretionary (that is, USCIS makes its decision on a case-by-case basis depending on your individual circumstances).
+You should also prepare a written explanation of why your marriage ended.
+I-751 waivers are discretionary.
+(That is, USCIS makes its decision on a case-by-case basis depending on your individual circumstances).
 If USCIS discovers that you were at fault in the termination of your marriage (because you abandoned your spouse or committed adultery, for example), the agency may deny your I-751 petition.

 If You Must File the I-751 Waiver Before Your Divorce Is Final